 There must be GOLD in the Music Pier!

 Okay, it wasn’t really a leprechaun, it was one of the guys from the group who had been beaching next to us, but he was rather round and jolly and he really did give us a watermelon filled with Everclear.
 My brother and I didn’t have knives, but did that stop us from eating the watermelon?
 Nope.
 We tore the watermelon apart with our fucking bare hands and ate it.
-By the time we were finished, the already drenched beach blanket was further soaked in Watermelon-Everclear juice.
-It was a lot of fun to haul the sticky, soaking lot of blankets, towels and bag back to the car, but all in all it was a pretty kickass day.
+It was as calamitous as it sounds so by the end of the day we were hauling around blankets, towels and a backpacks that were soaked in not only rain but also Watermelon-Everclear juice.
+All in all it was a pretty kickass day.